 The Best and Worst Deals at Sam’s Club

 Americans have a few top-notch warehouse clubs to choose from including Sam’s Club.
-Dating back to the early ’80s, this megachain now boasts right around 600 locations in the U.S. Like other warehouse clubs such as Costco and BJ’s, Sam’s Club gives special benefits (largely in the form of lower prices) to those who sign up for a membership.
-The value depends on how often you shop there and, more specifically, what you buy.
+Dating back to the early ’80s, this megachain now has about 600 locations in the United States and Puerto Rico.
+Like other warehouse clubs such as Costco and BJ’s, Sam’s Club offers bulk pricing for its members.
+The value you receive from your membership depends on how often you shop there and, more specifically, what you buy.

 Buy These Items at Sam’s Club

 Here are some items you should always consider getting at Sam’s Club.

 Julie Ramhold, consumer analyst at DealNews.com, said packets of Quaker instant oatmeal are a great deal at Sam’s Club.
 The warehouse club sells a 52-pack box, in a variety of three flavors, for about $15, or 29 cents per packet.
 But at Walmart, a box of 20 packets costs almost $8 – nearly 40 cents each.

 At Sam’s Club, you can get a 24-pack of 16.9 fluid ounce bottles for $18.98, or about 79 cents per bottle, and Ramhold identified that as a great deal.
 Walmart sells Perrier in six packs for about $6 – or $1 per bottle.

 The warehouse club carries a bulk package of 36 “mega” rolls for around $26, and Ramhold said you’ll pay more elsewhere.
 You can buy Cottonelle for the same price at Target – but you’ll only get 30 mega rolls.